Nathan Healy

 Maryland’s Property Tax Exemption for solar energy systems removes your solar installation from your property tax assessment.
 This means you won’t pay additional property taxes on the value that your solar panels add to your home, even though they typically increase your property’s market value.

-While the source doesn’t specify exact dollar amounts, SRECs can be sold for additional income beyond your electricity savings.
-For example, a typical 10kW home solar system producing 12,000 kilowatt-hours annually would generate 12 SRECs per year.
-You have several options: keep the SRECs to maintain bragging rights about using solar energy, sell them directly to energy suppliers, or work with an SREC aggregator to sell them as part of a group.
+While the source doesn’t specify exact dollar amounts, SRECs have market value that fluctuates based on supply and demand.
+A typical 10kW home solar system producing 12,000 kilowatt-hours annually would generate 12 SRECs per year.
 To participate, you must register your solar system with the Maryland Public Service Commission within 30 days of installation, then register with PJM’s Generator Attribute Tracking System.
-Keep in mind that SRECs expire after 3 years, so you’ll need to sell or use them within that timeframe.
+SRECs have a 3-year lifespan, so you can hold them hoping for better prices or sell them immediately.
+Keep in mind that if you sell your SRECs, you can no longer claim to be using solar energy yourself – that environmental benefit transfers to the buyer.

 Ready to start saving with solar?